This website is best viewed in Internet Explorer, Chrome, and Safari.

 Modern Diamond Heights: The Redevelopment of Red Rock and Gold Mine Hills.
 Saturday, May 31, 2020, 1:00 pm to 3:00 pm.
 RSVP now!
 Learn more!

 First Suffrage March in the United States

-Glen Park resident Johanna Pinther played a major role in the first march for women's suffrage in the United States in 1908.
+Glen Park resident Johanna Pinther played a major role in what we believe is the first march for women's suffrage in the United States in 1908.
 The Glen Park Neighborhoods History Project is the first to identify Johanna as a Glen Park resident, and apparently the first to describe this historic event in detail.